 Born and raised in the capital city of Turkey, Ankara, Pinar has a background in architecture.
-She graduated from Gazi University in 2010, and since then she both worked at architectural design departments of private companies and at the municipality as a supervisor architect.
-After working two years at local government she decided to go deeper on issues about sustainable development, recognizing a lack of consideration of interrelation between urban development and sustainability.
+Upon graduation from Gazi University in 2010, she worked at architecture firms as project architect and at the municipality as a supervisor architect.
+After experiencing both the private and public sectors, she decided to go deeper on issues about urban governance as she recognized the conflict between the need to build more and to meet this need in a sustainable way.
 Her main motivation is to explore how to live in harmony with nature, which should not be just an imaginary utopia.

 Arturo Crespo, Bolivia